-SIRE is a state of the art dry-mill grain processing facility that produces over 110 million gallons of fuel grade ethanol per year.
-It also produces over 330,000 tons of Dried Distillers' Grain (DDGs) annually and has the ability to produce Wet Distiller Grains (WDGs).
-The facility will consume over 39 million bushels of corn feedstock annually.
+SIRE is a state of the art dry-mill grain processing facility that produces over 130 million gallons of fuel grade ethanol per year.
+It also produces over 365,000 tons of Dried Distillers' Grain (DDGs) annually and has the ability to produce Wet Distiller Grains (WDGs).
+It also produces approximately 90,000 lbs per day of corn oil.
+The facility will consume over 44.6 million bushels of corn feedstock annually.
 The grain originates from a large portion of southwest Iowa and several counties in southeast Nebraska.
-SIRE has begun corn oil production.

 SIRE is a Limited Liability Company incorporated in the State of Iowa on March 8, 2005.
 The owners of SIRE have positioned the Company to be a locally controlled business enterprise providing farmers and local investors with the chance to extract added value through ownership of a processing plant that can convert corn to a higher value product.